 Rate: Free (across the street on BLM land)

 Although there’s no camping in Cibola National Wildlife Refuge, there are free sites on BLM land just across the street.
-The road is rarely trafficked and the location is quiet enough to hear the birds singing across the road.
+The road is never busy and the location is quiet enough to hear the birds singing across the road.
 Cibola NWR is located along the Lower Colorado River on the southwestern Arizona border and Blythe is only a 20-minute drive away with more shops and services.

 The river makes the 120+ degree F weather livable for many wildlife species, including over 250 types of birds like Canadian geese, golden eagles, great blue herons, and snowy egrets.
 The refuge also has an informative Visitor Center, auto tours, or you can cast a line for bass, crappie, and other fish on the river.